Non-abelian Rees construction and pure motives: Applications to pure motives

 \begin{thm} {\it Let $A$ be an abelian variety over a field $k$ of characteristic $\neq \ell$, such that the center of ${\rm{End}}\, A $ is $\Z$.
 Then {numerical equivalence = $\ell$-adic homological equivalence} for algebraic correspondences on powers of $A$. } \end{thm}

 \begin{proof} This is well-known if char $k = 0$ (Lieberman \cite{Li}, without assumption on End $A$).
-Therefore, we may assume that $k$ is (a finitely generated) field of char. $p \neq \ell$.
+Therefore, we may assume that $k$ is field of char. $p \neq \ell$, and even that $k$ is finitely generated over $\mathbb F_p$.
 We take for $\omega$ the fiber functor induced by etale $\ell$-adic cohomology with coefficients in $\bar\Q_\ell$.
 The hypotheses of Criterion \ref{cri1} are satisfied with $H' = $ Zariski closure of the image of $Gal(k^s/k)$ in ${\rm{GL}}(H^1(A_{k^s}, \bar\Q_\ell))$ (Tate-Zarhin). \end{proof}

 Let $A$ be an abelian variety over $k= \bar{\mathbb F}_p$, and $A_i$ its simple factors up to isogeny.
 Let $F/\Q$ be a CM field and Galois extension of the $F_i:= Z({\rm{End}}^0\, A_i) $, and $c$ be the complex conjugation on $F$.
 Let us look at the following condition, satisfied by a positive density of primes $\ell$: